82nd Airborne Division Artillery: Cold War

-From 1948 to 1957, the Division Artillery consisted of Headquarters and Headquarters Battery; a medical detachment; a 155mm towed howitzer battalion, the 98th Airborne Field Artillery Battalion; three 105mm towed howitzer battalions, the 319th, 376th and 456th Airborne Field Artillery Battalions; and the 80th Airborne Anti-Aircraft Battalion.
+From 1948 to 1957, the Division Artillery consisted of Headquarters and Headquarters Battery; a medical detachment; a 155 mm towed howitzer battalion, the 98th Airborne Field Artillery Battalion; three 105 mm towed howitzer battalions, the 319th, 376th and 456th Airborne Field Artillery Battalions; and the 80th Airborne Anti-Aircraft Battalion.
 Each battalion consisted of a headquarters and headquarters battery, three firing batteries, and the howitzer battalions also had a service battery.
-The Division Artillery could field 36 (later 54) 105mm howitzers (12/18 per battalion), 12/18 155mm howitzers, 24 40mm anti-aircraft guns and 24 .50-caliber machine guns.
+The Division Artillery could field 36 (later 54) 105 mm howitzers (12/18 per battalion), 12/18 155 mm howitzers, 24 40 mm anti-aircraft guns and 24 .50-caliber machine guns.

 Effective 1 September 1957, the Division Artillery reorganized under the pentomic or Reorganization of the Airborne Division (ROTAD) organization.
-To support each of the five new battle groups in the division, the division artillery had a separate batteries of five 105mm howitzers that reported directly to the division artillery without intermediate battalions.
-The division artillery's five 105mm howitzer batteries were designated as Batteries A, B and C of the 319th Artillery and Batteries D and E of the 320th Artillery.
+To support each of the five new battle groups in the division, the division artillery had a separate batteries of five 105 mm howitzers that reported directly to the division artillery without intermediate battalions.
+The division artillery's five 105 mm howitzer batteries were designated as Batteries A, B and C of the 319th Artillery and Batteries D and E of the 320th Artillery.
 When Battery C, 319th Artillery accompanied the 2nd Airborne Battle Group, 503rd Infantry to Okinawa in 1960, Battery C, 320th Artillery was activated to replace it in the Division Artillery.
 To provide general support and nuclear fires, Battery B, 377th Artillery manned four Honest John (later Little John) rocket launchers.
-The pentomic Division Artillery, with only 25 105mm howitzers, was a significant reduction in combat power.
+The pentomic Division Artillery, with only 25 105 mm howitzers, was a significant reduction in combat power.
 Partly due to this lack of firepower, the pentomic organization lasted only until 1964.

 The 82nd Airborne Division Artillery implemented the Reorganization Objective Army Division (ROAD) on 25 May 1964.
 Under this organization, the DVIARTY consisted of the HHB, a Little John rocket battery (B/377 FA), and three 105mm direct support battalions: 1st Battalion (Airborne), 319th Field Artillery; 1st Battalion (Airborne), 320th Field Artillery; and the 2nd Battalion (Airborne), 321st Field Artillery.

 Beginning on 30 April 1965, the Division Artillery deployed to the Dominican Republic with the 82d Airborne Division in 1965, but strict rules of engagement limited the employment of artillery.
 Except for 1 battery from 1-320 FA, the DIVARTY was redeployed by the end of May.
 The remaining battery redeployed on 28 June 1966.

 Following the Tet Offensive in February 1968, the Division Artillery dispatched 2-321 with the 3d Brigade to Vietnam- the battalion deployed by battery with the brigade's infantry battalions from 16–27 February 1968.
 The 2-321 supported the Golden Brigade's operations in Vietnam for over 18 months, redeploying in October and November 1969.
 During the deployment of 2-321, the Division Artillery created an additional battalion, 3rd Battalion (Airborne), 320th Field Artillery, to support a provisional 4th Brigade formed by the division.
 Neither 3-320 nor 4th Brigade ever achieved full strength or operational readiness, and 3-320 inactivated on 15 December 1969.